aaronallen8455/erriscope/README.md

 Advantages over viewing errors in the terminal include:
 - A summary view of all errors organized by module and showing only the first 4 lines of each error message.
-- A view containing the complete error message complete with syntax highlighting.
+- A view containing the complete error message with added syntax highlighting.
 - Warnings persist across reloads which is an issue with GHCi.

 ![Screenshot](/screenshot.png)